ShathaBandr/myProject/README.md

 # Calculator
-//this repo is created by Shatha Bandr
+#this repo is created by Shatha Bandr

 from tkinter import *